Saitoshii/TCGInventory/README.md

 ``Ordner anlegen`` to create slots for a set (one page equals nine slots).
 When adding a card without a storage code, the next free slot will be used if available.
 If no slot exists the card is still stored without a location.
+Existing folders can be renamed via ``Ordner umbenennen`` without affecting the cards stored inside.